ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 # Description

-This file list all identified security-oriented validations points against a system using OAuth2 / OpenID Connect.
+This file list all identified security-oriented validations points that can be performed during code review, configuration review or a penetration test against a system using OAuth2 / OpenID Connect.

 # Validation automation status

-> Terminology is defined in the **Terminology** section below.
+> Terminology is defined in the **[Terminology](#terminology)** section below.

 This section indicate, for each, validation points, if the test is manual or can be automated in a reliable way.